 Mary: What is the link to your blog, Ash?

 Mary: I’m keeping that love in the interview.
 I love you too, and that goes for both of you!
 Thanks much to two inspirational young women, Kris and Ashley.

-Photos copyright by Kris Matthews and Ashley O’Hara Skalsky
+Photos copyright by Kris Anderegg and Ashley O’Hara Skalsky